any2cards/rove/readme.md

 An easy-to-use collection of data and images from [Rove](http://www.addaxgames.com/rove) by [Addax Games](http://www.addaxgames.com/) - Developer: **Motti Eisenbach, Tyvan Grossi, et. al.**.

-If you have any questions, concerns, comments, etc., please feel free to reach out to [Addax Games](customerservice@addaxgames.com)
+If you have any questions, concerns, comments, etc., please feel free to reach out to **Addax Games]** via E-mail: customerservice@addaxgames.com

 ## Asset LICENSE Terms